About virtual visits

 If you do not have a myDH account, you can also find the instructions for preparing for a telemedicine appointment on our website.

 What if I have trouble or need assistance?

 Does my health insurance cover telehealth?

 Please note that during the COVID-19 emergency, there are special waivers expanding telehealth coverage.
-Under usual circumstances, Medicare, New Hampshire and Vermont Medicaid, and most commercial health insurance plans* cover many telehealth services.
-For Medicare there are some restrictions related to where you live and eligible locations for receiving care by telemedicine (for example, telemedicine appointments to Medicare patients at home are typically not covered).
+Under usual circumstances, Medicare, New Hampshire, and Vermont Medicaid, and most commercial health insurance plans* cover many telehealth services.
+For Medicare, there are some restrictions related to where you live and eligible locations for receiving care by telemedicine (for example, telemedicine appointments for Medicare patients at home are typically not covered).
 There may be limitations related to what kinds of services providers may deliver by telehealth.

 How do I know if I am covered?

 It is always best to contact your insurance company to ask about their coverage of telehealth appointments.